StephanHoyer/stephanhoyer.github.com/src/contents/articles/001-building-wintersmith-blog/index.md

 Now you can write your first blogpost.
 Simply create a new directory under `src/articles` or use one of the example posts and change it appropriatly.

-## Tweeks
+## Tweaks

 ### Base URL

-As webdeveloper you now the problems that occur when using relativ links in images, css and js files and of cause links.
-Thats why you always want to uses absolute urls.
-Wintersmith provides an environment variable called `locals.url` what you can use in templates.
+As webdeveloper you know the problems that occur when using relativ links in images, css and js files and of cause links.
+Thats why you always want to use absolute urls.
+Wintersmith provides an environment variable called `locals.url` which you can use in templates.
 The problem is, that it has to be different in preview mode (http://localhost:8080) and build mode (http://your-github-name.github.com).
-I solved this using two different config files, the existing on for preview, and a treaked one for build.
+I solved this using two different config files, the existing on for preview, and a tweaked one for build.
 When calling to build the site, you can specify a custom config file to use:

 ```